-These editions are designed for backing up multiple machines.
-In addition to components that need to be installed on a backed-up machine, these editions include a management server that enables centralized management, and storage nodes for storing backed up data on them.
-Unlike stand-alone editions, advanced editions allow remote connection to a backed-up machine.
+The Acronis Backup Advanced suite is designed for backing up multiple machines.
+In addition to components that need to be installed on a backed-up machine, these products include a management server that enables centralized management and storage nodes for storing backed up data.
+Usage of these additional components is not licensed.
+For example, you can install as many storage nodes as you wish - up to 50.